christianbender/PDF-Creator-Java/README.md

 ## Simple PDF-Creator

 This project is a simple command-line PDF-Creator for textfiles.
 The project is written in Java.
-You will find a JAR file, called ```PDFCReator.jar``` as executable.
+You will find a JAR file, called ```PDFCreator.jar``` as executable.

 The application creates PDF files in DIN A4 format and font size 12.